Cornices/cornice/docs/source/validation.rst

     def has_paid(request):
-        if not 'X-Paid' in request.headers:
+        if not 'X-Verified' in request.headers:
-            request.errors.add('header', 'X-Paid', 'You need to pay')
+            request.errors.add('header', 'X-Verified', 'You need to provied a token')

     @foo.get(validator=has_paid)